 My dissertation is dedicated to my grandmother, Mrs. L. N. Papneja, and to my wife, Devshree.

 My journey towards the dissertation began in 2003 during my undergraduate years, when I enrolled in a course offered by the AI Institute on Knowledge Based Systems.
 There, in the basement of the Boyd Graduate Studies Building, is where I built my first interactive agent using Exsys Corvid – a rule-based animal identification system with an inference engine that consisted of a knowledge base, logic blocks, and had an explanation facility that explained to the user how it had reached its conclusion.
 Having studied literature on information privacy during my doctoral studies, I came up with the idea of using explanations as a mechanism to reduce the user’s privacy concerns in interactions with conversational agents (chatbots).
 I identified self-disclosure as a dependent variable, and conducted a thorough literature review of self-disclosure to conversational agents.
 I synthesized my findings in the form of an emergent theoretical framework.
-Likewise, I studied literature on explanations, came up with the moderated-mediation theoretical model, and the arguments for the hypotheses, including the arguments relating to perceived relevance and informational justice.
+Likewise, I researched literature on explanations, identified the constructs and came up with the moderated-mediation theoretical model, as well as the arguments for the hypotheses, including the arguments relating to perceived relevance and informational justice.

 In the middle of conducting my pilot study, I came across the two references – MacCallum et al. (1999) and Wolf et al. (2013) – that talked about sample size requirements in studies involving latent factors.
 Given that my empirical study had 16 latent factors, each with at least three measurement items, I realized that a sample size of 60 would not be enough.
 I increased the sample size to 150 and let the pilot study run for a few more days on the Prolific platform.
 After analyzing and writing up the results of the pilot in November 2021, I was told that I had executed on what I had promised as part of my proposal defense, and could use my pilot results as the results of my dissertation and be done.
 Instead, I chose to add a couple of questions to the sensitive scenario (and correspondingly to the non-sensitive scenario) in order to make the difference in perceived sensitivity between the sensitive and non-sensitive scenarios more stark.
 I then ran the main study on Prolific with a proper sample size of 650 (588 after exclusions).